From IPAs in Arlington to German-style lagers near Deception Pass, here's how to pair local beverages with local hikes.

 The Umtanum Ridge Crest trail has a lot to offer — rolling fields of wildflowers, gorgeous views of Mount Rainier and Mount Stuart — but it’ll make you work for it.
 After sweating out some of that winter weariness, soothe your sore legs at Bale Breaker Brewing Company’s outdoor patio.
 Play lawn games or just sit back and enjoy some hoppy brews sourced from the Yakima Valley, which produces about three-quarters of the country’s hop harvest.

 Blewett Pass snowshoeing and a “crowler” of craft beer (Blewett Pass, Wenatchee National Forest)

 Get in a late-season snowshoe trip at Blewett Pass while you still can.
-On the way home, take the scenic route with a stop for pie and pints at Blewett Brewing and Idlewild Pizza, where you can BYOG (bring your own growler) or take home a customized six-pack of 32-oz. cans of house brews (they call it a “crowler”).
+On the way home, take the scenic route with a stop for pie and pints at Blewett Brewing, where you can BYOG (bring your own growler) or take home a customized six-pack of 32-oz. cans of house brews (they call it a “crowler”).